bmckenzie93/natours/README.md

   [5:52pm]
   I completed the modal, which is the last section of the project, and it was cool.
 I learned how to do some things in css that I thought I had to use javascript for.
 Things like creating a modal pop up that can open and close or opening and closing a menu.
 I can do these things with either the target psudosecector or a checkbox state.
 Next up on the project is to make it responsive.

 }

+# 5-12-2020 {
+  [4:25pm]
+  I've been writing media queries since 1:00 with a cool mix in that I learned how to do. i'm on the footer right now and i'm excited to write the media queries on my own project after all of this is done.
+}